snok/drf-openapi-tester/README.md

 ## The validate response method

-To test a response, you can use the `validate_response` method.
+To test a response, you call the `validate_response` method.

 ```python
 from .conftest import tester